madpiano/2019-432/calendar.md

 04-25 | Class 25 |
 05-07 | - | [Project 2 Materials](https://github.com/THOMASELOVE/2019-432/tree/master/projects) due at 2 PM.
 Submit via [Canvas](https://canvas.case.edu/)

 In addition, your [Project Presentations](https://github.com/THOMASELOVE/2019-432/tree/master/projects) will be held between April 29 and May 7.
-Details to be settled in March.
+Details to be settled in early April.

 ## TA office hours